after12am/jquery.tween.js/README.md

 ====================

-This is a jquery plugin that provides smooth animation for smartphone using css3. css3 is only way for making animation in smartphone if except WebGL.
+This is a jquery plugin that provides smooth animation for smartphone using css3. css3 is the only way for making animation in smartphone if except WebGL.
 Javascript is also available in smartphone, but would not give a good animation to smartphone.
 In contrast, css3 would give your app lightness and interactivity. css3 is powerful especially in smartphone for using gpu.
 But css3 is a bit difficult to controll under dynamic usage.
-So this has designed to take advantage of knowledge of jquery of you.
+So this has been designed to take advantage of knowledge of jquery of you.

 ## Usage